IntelCoreI6/gmail-suffix-generator/README.md

 # gmail-suffix-generator

 A simple email generator that uses the gmail plus suffix feature to generate unlimited email addresses which all point to one inbox.
-This means u can create multiple accounts for a service while all trafic is pointed to one inbox, this is usefull for mass creating accounts.
+This means u can create multiple accounts for a service while all trafic is pointed to one inbox which is usefull for mass creating accounts.

 Be aware a realy small percentage of websites don't allow these types of email adresses.